What is the goal of wildlife conservation?

 When you are rushing somewhere, be mindful of nature, keep an eye out and please just slow down.

-Me and a good friend of mine usually play a game called 2000 revs, where we make sure our cars revs never pass above 2000.
+A good friend of mine and I sometimes play a game called 2000 revs, where we make sure our cars revs never pass above 2000.

 Ignore everyone else and give it a try 😉